Events featuring Stony Brook head coaches will take place May 18 & 19

 Stony Brook set Division I program records for overall wins (22) and conference wins (13), and Pikiell became the first coach in school history to be named America East Coach of the Year.
 Pikiell was also recognized as the All-Met Writers Coach of the Year, the Sporting News America Coach of the Year and the Times Village Herald 2010 Man of the Year.

 The Seawolves were dominant in their second season in the newly renovated Pritchard Gymnasium, winning 12 of their 13 home games including all eight conference contests.
-Stony Brook sold out its final four games at Pritchard, and a standing room only crowd of 4,423 attended the Seawolves' NIT game against Illinois at Stony Brook Arena on March 17.
+Stony Brook sold out its final four games at Pritchard, and a standing room only crowd of 4,423 attended the Seawolves' NIT game against Illinois at Stony Brook Arena.

 Pikiell's squad was rewarded for an outstanding season with a slew of postseason awards.
 Muhammad El-Amin became the first player in program history to be named America East Conference Player of the Year as he scored a Division I school record 517 points.

 Named the 2010 America East Player of the Year by Sporting News as well, El-Amin finished his splendid two-year Stony Brook career just 29 points shy of 1,000.
 The 6-5 guard also earned Associated Press Honorable Mention All-America honors, was named to the NABC District I second team and was selected to the 2010 All-Met first team, all program firsts.